dmohl/expectThat/readme.md

             expectThat -> foo.should be equal to "bar" expectThat -> foo.shouldnt be equal to "bah"

 ExpectThat also supports custom matchers.
-Any matcher that evaluates to true/false can be used.
+Any matcher that evaluates to true/false can be created.
 Here's an example:

     ((expectThat) ->
         myCustomMatchers =